charlesneimog/py4pd/docs/python-users/player.md

 For musicians, it is important to put things in time.
-With the functions presented here you can call specific functions using `onsets` values.
+With the functions presented here, you can call specific functions using `onset` values.
 For example, in [py4pd-upic](https://github.com/charlesneimog/py4pd-upic) I use `pd.add_to_player` to play svg draws that are used to control parameters.
-So each `svg` elements trigger some specific function in a specific point in time.
+So each `svg` elements trigger some specific function at a specific point in time.

 !!! danger "Set the right configuration"
-    <p style="font-size: 16px;">To use this `methods` the Python Object must be configurable with `playable` as `#!python True`.
-See [configuration](pd.new_object/config.md#playable) for `player` object.</p>
+    <p style="font-size: 16px;">To use these `methods` the Python Object must be configurable with `playable` as `#!python True`.
+See [configuration](pd.new_object/config.md#playable) for the `player` object.</p>

 ## `pd.add_to_player`